Mk 12 Special Purpose Rifle: Accessories

 The OPS Inc. 12th Model SPR Muzzle Brake Suppressor threads directly onto the OPS Inc. muzzle brake and uses the collar to stay centered for Mk 12 MOD 0/1 models.
+The first 100 suppressors were made in RD Systems in South Beloit, Illinois.

 In 2014, Ops, Inc stopped manufacturing this model of suppressors.
 The equivalent product is currently manufactured by Allen Engineering Co as the AEM5.
 The AEM5 is essentially the same suppressor design and actually built by the same individual, Ron Allen, who previously fabricated the 12th model suppressor for Ops, Inc. Other models of this suppressor are also produced that look the same from the outside, but are fundamentally different suppressors.

 Ammunition

 The SPR is not used to fire standard issue 5.56mm M855A1, M193 ball, or M856 tracer ammunition.
 Due to the limits in terminal performance and relatively poor accuracy of the 62-grain (4 g) M855 ball, the Mk 262 Open Tip Match (OTM) round was developed and manufactured by Black Hills Ammunition as a more accurate round for the SPR.
 The first production batches were designated Mk 262 MOD 0 and used a Sierra MatchKing 77-grain (5 g) Hollow Point Boat Tail bullet without a cannelure (crimping groove).

 Black Hills then approached the Nosler bullet manufacturing company, who made a similar 77 gr OTM bullet, and Nosler agreed to supply cannelured bullets to Black Hills.